INTA’s Pro Bono Clearinghouse

 One of INTA’s core beliefs is that all consumers and businesses benefit when trademark rights are protected in a meaningful and consistent manner.
-The Clearinghouse allows INTA and its members to fulfill a commitment to the public interest in their field of expertise.
-Members who choose to be matched with clients will have a unique opportunity to stretch their skills and aid clients in need through meaningful work that benefits the business and legal communities that are invested in trademark rights.
+The clearinghouse allows INTA and its members to fulfill a commitment to the public interest in their field of expertise.
+Members who volunteer to be matched with clients will have a unique opportunity to stretch their skills and aid clients in need through meaningful work that benefits the business and legal communities that are invested in trademark rights.

 For Potential Clients:

 Please click here to access an intake form

 on which you will describe your trademark issue and provide information and documents relevant to your eligibility to be matched with an attorney for pro bono services.
 After you click on the above link, you will be asked to create an account with us, and then you will be taken to the intake form to make your application for pro bono assistance.

 Based on the information in your application, we will send your matter to one of our member trademark attorneys to do a conflict check.
 While we endeavor to match all of our applicants in a timely manner, due to the volunteer nature of our member panel, we cannot provide urgent assistance and we cannot guarantee a referral.
 The Pro Bono Program administrator may monitor the progress of the case at a high level, but will have no day-to-day contact and no responsibility for the case.

 Attorneys that are current members of INTA are welcome and encouraged to join our pool of volunteers.
 Click here to access the next steps

 Determinations with respect to financial need will be based on, among other things, an analysis of past and current income, the number of people in your household, and number of dependents, and whether the payment of standard legal fees for the particular matter would significantly deplete your economic resources or would otherwise be inappropriate.
 This will vary depending on the country for which you are applying.